aunum/arc/README.md

 Arc only requires a working `KUBECONFIG` and an image repository.
 Arc has 0 runtime dependencies and works with any vanilla Kubernetes cluster :)

-If you need a kubernetes cluster, Arc works will with [kind](https://kind.sigs.k8s.io/) locally
+If you need a Kubernetes cluster, Arc works will with [kind](https://kind.sigs.k8s.io/) locally

 ## Quick Start